-The Pre-School Leader or Deputy may agree to administer fever pain relief, when asked to do so by a parent and if there is an accepted health reason to do so, with written permission beforehand, following the same recording procedures as those for prescribed medication.
-We are able to administer pain relief medication without prescription i.e. Calpol, Nurofen or similar providing that the child is well enough to be in session.
+The Pre-School Leader or Deputy may agree to administer pain relief, when asked to do so by a parent and if there is an accepted health reason to do so or in an emergency for a high fever, with written permission beforehand, following the same recording procedures as those for prescribed medication.
+We are able to administer pain relief medication without prescription i.e.

+Calpol, Nurofen or similar providing that the child is well enough to be in session.
 The medication must be in it's original container/bottle/box.
+We will only administer fever pain relief if your child has a high temperature